fabiospampinato/vscode-open-in-github/readme.md

-'Open in GitHub: Releases' // Open the current project's releases in GitHub 'Open in GitHub: Tags' // Open the current project's tags in GitHub 'Open in GitHub: Actions' // Open the current project's actions in GitHub 'Open in GitHub: Projects' // Open the current project's projects in GitHub 'Open in GitHub: Security' // Open the current project's security in GitHub 'Open in GitHub: Insights' // Open the current project's insights in GitHub
+'Open in GitHub: Releases' // Open the current project's releases in GitHub 'Open in GitHub: Tags' // Open the current project's tags in GitHub 'Open in GitHub: Actions' // Open the current project's actions in GitHub 'Open in GitHub: Commits' // Open the current project's commits in GitHub 'Open in GitHub: Projects' // Open the current project's projects in GitHub 'Open in GitHub: Security' // Open the current project's security in GitHub 'Open in GitHub: Insights' // Open the current project's insights in GitHub